artifacthealth/tsreflect/README.md

 <a name=getElementTypes />
 #### getElementTypes()
-Gets the element types a tuple type.
+Gets the element types a union or tuple type.

 __Returns:__ `Type[]`